Ariana Grande and Mac Miller Break Up

 "We have loved and adored and respected each other since the beginning, since before we even met, just because we were fans of each other's talent," she told the publication.

-Moving forward, Ariana is focused on her new album titled Sweetener that is scheduled to be released July 20.
+Moving forward, Ariana is focused on her new album titled Sweetener.
+In fact, Mac appeared more than supportive of the project on Twitter last month.

+"Very proud of this girl right here.
+Welcome back.
+We missed you," he shared with his followers.
+"One of a kind."

 TMZ was first to report the news.